 We discover the advantage of soft flesh and sensitive hands, we learn to connect to groove even when there is no music.
 We are aware of people in the room and we realize that we are not at the center of it all.
 We become more aware of our form since we never look at ourselves in a mirror; there are no mirrors.
 We connect to the sense of the endlessness of possibilities.

 Yielding is constant while we are ready to snap...

 We explore multi-dimensional movement, we enjoy the burning sensation in our muscles, we are aware of our explosive power and sometimes we use it.
 We change our movement habits by finding new ones, we can be calm and alert at once.
 We become available . . ." - Ohad Naharin

 Gaga is an experience of freedom and pleasure.
-The work improves instinctive movement and connects conscious and unconscious movement, and it allows for an experience of freedom and pleasure in a simple way, in a pleasant space, in comfortable clothes, accompanied by music, each person with himself and others.
+The work improves instinctive movement and connects conscious with unconscious movement, allowing for an experience of freedom and pleasure in a simple way, in a pleasant space, with comfortable clothes, and accompanied by music, each person with himself and within the group.